-Equipped with the preceding solution for the subproblems, the proposed iterative algorithm for solving Problem~\ref{Problem:fixed_UA_no_scheule} is described as follows:
+Equipped with the preceding solution for the small problems, the proposed iterative algorithm for solving Problem~\ref{Problem:fixed_UA_no_scheule} is described as follows:

 Algorithm~\ref{Alg:fixed_UA_no_scheule} mainly deals with the non-convexity nature of Problem~\ref{Problem:fixed_UA_no_scheule}.
-Algorithm~\ref{alg:update_rho} converges relatively fast due to the properties of $\mathbf{f}(\cdot)$ in Lemma~\ref{alg:update_rho}.
-Thus, Problem~\ref{Problem:fixed_UA_no_scheule} can be solved in an iterative way with manageable complexity as long as $n$ is not large. \begin{theorem} Algorithm~\ref{Alg:fixed_UA_no_scheule} converges to a fixed point. \end{theorem} Theorem \ref{Thm1:convergence} is proved in Appendix~\ref{Appdx:thm1}.
+In part due to the monotonicity of $\bm{f}(\cdot)$, Algorithm~\ref{alg:update_rho} converges quite fast.
+Thus, Problem~\ref{Problem:fixed_UA_no_scheule} can be solved in an iterative way with manageable complexity as long as $n$ is not large. \begin{theorem} As long as $\pmb{\lambda}\in \Lambda$, Algorithm~\ref{Alg:fixed_UA_no_scheule} converges to a fixed point. \end{theorem} Theorem \ref{Thm1:convergence} is proved in Appendix~\ref{Appdx:thm1}.
 The solution derived through Algorithm~\ref{Alg:fixed_UA_no_scheule} may or may not be a local or global minimum.
-The effectiveness of the proposed framework and solution is validated using simulation results in Section~\ref{Simulation results}.
+The effectiveness of the proposed framework and solution is validated through simulation in Section~\ref{Simulation results}.

-\section{Dual-timescale Allocation with Fixed User Association}
+\section{Dual-Timescale Allocation with Fixed User Association}

 In this section, we extend the model in Section \ref{Spectrum allocation for fixed user association} to describe a dual-timescale resource allocation problem.
-While the resource allocation optimization is still carried out periodically on the same slow timescale as before, the effect of opportunistic scheduling on the fast timescale is addressed.
-It is assumed that, given the spectrum and time resources allocated on the slow timescale, each cell exchanges instantaneous information about queue length and channel state with its neighboring cells, and adjusts resource allocation accordingly on a fast timescale.
+While the resource allocation optimization is still carried out periodically on the same moderate timescale as before, the effect of opportunistic scheduling on the fast timescale is incorporated.
+It is assumed that, given the spectrum and time resources allocated on the moderate timescale, each cell exchanges instantaneous information about queue length and channel state with its neighboring cells and adjusts resource allocation accordingly on a fast timescale.